In this article

 System of recordYesNetSuite stays the source of truth

-Setup for new workflowsCustomization and dev cyclesLive in days
+Setup for new workflowsCustomization and dev cyclesLive in 1 to 3 days

-Mid-market and growing B2B companies on NetSuite that sell on net terms, deal with AP portals, and have receivables outpacing their finance team benefit most.
-NetSuite remains the ledger; Monk becomes the AR system of record that gets invoices paid.
-For the related case against stretching the ERP, see why ERP-native collections are dead.
+Mid-market and growing B2B companies on NetSuite that sell on net terms and have receivables outpacing their finance team benefit most.
+NetSuite remains the ledger, while Monk becomes the layer that actually gets invoices paid and forecasts the cash.
+Teams evaluating where this fits in a broader stack can review the integrations page to confirm the current native connector list before deciding.

 Frequently Asked Questions